agentcobra/jquerypasswordrevelator/README.md

 jquerypasswordrevelator
 =======================

-Permit with a button in the field to see the password when user click on it like W8
+With a button in the box that allows you to see the password when the user clicks on it and hide when the user no longer holds the button as in W8